 Of course, the extension from first order logic causes the failure of the compactness theorem.
-(E.g., it is easy to write a sentence in $L{\omega_1,\omega}$ whose only model is the natural numbers with successor).
+For example, it is easy to write a sentence in $L{\omega_1,\omega}$ whose only model is the natural numbers with successor.
 But there are some more subtle losses.
 In first order logic, a type can be given as a syntactic object - a consistent set of formulas.
-Consider the theory T of a dense linear order without endpoints, a unary predicate P(x) which is dense and codense, and an infinite set of constants arranged in order type $\omega + \omega^$.
-Let \mathbf{K} be class of all models of T which omit the type of a pair of points, which are both in the cut determined by the constants.
+Consider the theory T of a dense linear order without endpoints, a unary predicate P(x) which is dense and codense, and an infinite set of constants arranged in order type $\omega + \omega^$ .
+Let K be class of all models of T which omit the type of a pair of points, which are both in the cut determined by the constants.
 Now consider the types p and q which are satisfied by a point in the cut, which is in P or in $\neg P$ respectively.
-Now p and q are each satisfiable in a member of \mathbf{K} but they are not simultaneously satisfiable.
-This failure of amalgamation shows that a more subtle notion than consistency is needed to describe types.
+Now p and q are each satisfiable in a member of K but they are not simultaneously satisfiable.
+So the amalgamation property has failed for K and elementary embeddings.
+This shows that a more subtle notion than consistency is needed to describe types in this wider context.